David1234567l/Alma-ML-Engineer-Take-Home-Exercise/README.md

 The API will be available at http://127.0.0.1:8000
 ## Usage
 ## Eample using cURL:
-You can upload a CV in .txt format through the /upload_cv/ endpoint.
+You can upload a CV in .pdf format or .txt format through the /upload_cv/ endpoint.
 The API will return a JSON response with the assessment results.
-curl -X POST "http://127.0.0.1:8000/upload_cv/" -F "file=@/path/to/your/cv.txt"
+ex. curl -X POST "http://127.0.0.1:8000/upload_cv/" -F "file=@/path/to/your/cv.txt"
 ## Example using a web form:
 ## Create a simple HTML file to upload a CV